Sparse reconstruction in spin systems I: iid spins: Other approaches to measuring ``clue''

-We emphasize that the above result is true irrespective of the underlying measure.
-In particular, Theorem \ref{cluethm} implies that, for non-degenerate Boolean functions there is still no sparse reconstruction on product measures if we replace $\clue$ by $\clue^{TV}$.
+A sequence of Boolean functions $f_n: (\Omega^{V_n},\,\p) \lora \left\{ -1,1 \right\}$ is called degenerate if $\Var(f_n) \to 0$, non-degenerate otherwise.
+So Theorem \ref{cluethm} implies that, for a non-degenerate sequences of Boolean functions sparse reconstruction with respect to $\clue$ is equivalent to sparse reconstruction with respect to $\clue^{TV}$.
+In particular, there is still no sparse reconstruction on product measures if we replace $\clue$ by $\clue^{TV}$.